-These emails usually have attachments containing malicious links to ransomware, malware, or spyware.
-Additionally, the email blatantly asks the recipient to respond urgently, like sending personal data such as a banking password or transferring a specific sum of money.
+These emails usually contain attachments containing malicious links to ransomware, malware, or spyware.
+Additionally, they blatantly ask the recipient to respond urgently, like sending personal data such as a banking password or transferring a specific sum of money.

 In cases of Spear Phishing, victims mistakenly believe they know the sender and trust them because the emails are written in an extremely familiar tone and refer to personal information about the recipient.

-And that’s why common folks who are unaware end by responding to the request.
+And that’s why common, unaware folks end by responding to the request.

 Spear phishing vs. Phishing vs. Whaling